CLabGit/MICS-6001C-Labs/Lab1/README.md

 ### Step 4: Test on U250 board

-The kernel requires a host to declare and run, so go to the relevant folder (`PartA` or `PartB`) and type `make build` to create a kernel targeting `hw` and compile an executable file for the host based on OpenCL API.
+The kernel requires a host to declare and run, so go to the relevant folder (`PartA` or `PartB`) and type `make build TARGET=hw` to create a kernel targeting `hw` and compile an executable file for the host based on OpenCL API.

 Waiting for a period of time (possibly 1-3 hours), the xclbin file for the `hw` will be completed.
-Next, use `make run` to run the kernel on the FPGA board.
+Next, use `make run TARGET=hw` to run the kernel on the FPGA board.
 This internally runs:

 ```
 ./host_name.exe kernel_name.xclbin